voku/Arrayy/README.md

 ##### at(Closure $closure) : Arrayy (Immutable)

-Iterate over an array and execute a callback for each loop.
+Iterate over the current array and execute a callback for each loop.

 ```php
 $result = A::create();